 The Murchison Falls National Park is reached by crossing the Nile with a ferry and best done early in the morning to avoid queuing.

-Kibale National Park is one of the best places to visit for chimpanzee tracking, and with approximately 1,450 chimps in the forest, about 120 are habituated.
+Kibale National Park is one of the best places to visit for chimpanzee trekking, and with approximately 1,450 chimps in the forest, about 120 are habituated.
 As ready as we were, we soon discovered that coming face to face with a chimpanzee or mountain gorilla isn’t something you can ever really be prepared for.

 It’s a lot like unexpectedly running into an old friend you haven’t seen in years, or being startled by your reflection.
 For a moment, you freeze as you try and make sense of it all.
 Simply put, it’s impossible not to be moved.

 We spent a full day with two different chimp groups.
 We saw elders with grey beards, dominant alpha males, and females with newborn babies.
 But we saw more than just wild animals.
 We saw intelligent beings that use language, tools, and make a ‘home’ to sleep in come dusk.
 We saw a society.
 We saw a family.

 Photographing them made it even more evident.
 There’s everything you’d find in a human face: emotion, thought, intelligence, and something mysterious.
 It was more like taking photos of people than of wildlife.

 Whether you set off on your gorilla trekking from Ruhija or Buhoma, there’s no way of knowing how strenuous your hike will be.